speced/bikeshed/docs/boilerplate.md

 The following macros are defined:

 * [TITLE] gives the spec's full title, as extracted from either the `<h1>` or the spec metadata.
+* [H1] gives the desired document heading, in case the in-page title is supposed to be different from the `<title>` element value.
 * [SHORTNAME] gives the document's shortname, like "css-cascade".
 * [VSHORTNAME] gives the "versioned" shortname, like "css-cascade-3".
 * [STATUS] gives the spec's status.